krisrandall/panda-tokens/README.md

 A DAPP to demonstrate the simplicity of smart contracts and Metamask.

+### PLEASE NOTE THIS IS JUST A PROOF OF CONCEPT AND IS NOT PRODUCTION-READY CODE

 ## Live (actually Test :) Instance

 Once completed, a live instance will be deployed, with a link to it from here ...